VasoBarta/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 1. First part of the script downloads the data, unpacks it, and installs and loads all necessary packages.

-2. Then all relevant files, as described above, are read and put into dataframes for further work.
+2. Then all relevant files, as described above, are read into dataframes for further work.

-3. Variables in all files are given descriptive names, for better orientation and referencing.
+3. Variables in all dataframes are given descriptive names, for better orientation and referencing.